 Heneral Luna (2015, Philippines)

 For many years now, I seldom go to the cinema to watch movies.
-I’m more of the loner who is contented in watching them on video at the comfort of my home.
-So most of the time, I haven’t watched the movie other have watched over the weekend.
+I’m more of the loner who is contented in watching them either on DVD, Netflix, or iFlix, at the comfort of my home.
+So most of the time, I haven’t watched the movie others have seen over the weekend.
 Although I’m late, it doesn’t mean that I won’t write a review or at least comment on it.

 One film worth reviewing is Heneral Luna, a biographical film about General Antonio Luna who served as the leader of the Philippine Army during the Philippine-American War of 1898.